You are here:

 - What Is Marfan Syndrome? (fast facts, easy-to-read)

 - ¿Qué es el síndrome de Marfan?
 (Esenciales: hojas informativas de fácil lectura)

 Questions and Answers about Marfan Syndrome

-This booklet answers general questions about Marfan syndrome.
+This publication answers general questions about Marfan syndrome.
 It describes the characteristics of the disorder, the diagnostic process, and ways to manage symptoms.
-If you have additional questions after reading this booklet, you may wish to discuss them with your doctor.
+If you have additional questions after reading this publication, you may wish to discuss them with your doctor.

 What Is Marfan Syndrome?